Bangladesh Tech Briefing by FS: Issue 01 covers

 The sector did not attract much mainstream attention or adoption in Bangladesh until recently.
 The coronavirus pandemic has changed the perception about remote learning, at least among a certain segment of Bangladeshis.
 Consequently, regardless of the overall adoption of online learning, everyone now knows about online learning and Zoom class.

-EdTech is enjoying renewed excitement and interest from investors.
+EdTech market in Bangladesh is enjoying renewed excitement and interest from investors.
 This could be a good thing for the nascent edtech market in Bangladesh.
 Similar to other verticals in the country, Bangladesh's edtech market lags behind in terms of funding.

 One interesting development in the vertical is the emergence of consumer-focused edtech companies in the last few years.
 Before it was mostly B2B companies trying to serve the institutions such as schools with services like learning tools, learning management solutions, attendance software, etc. The last several years have seen a rise of consumer edtech companies targeting both K-12, and life-long learning verticals.